 In that case, the Area of Office made a size determination finding that a company was affiliated under the newly organized concern rule, 13 CFR 121.103(g).
 The small business had no other affiliates but the combined average revenues of the two companies did not exceed the NAICS small business standard.

-SBA Had No Jurisdiction to Hear VA SDVOSB Set Aside Cases
+SBA OHA Had No Jurisdiction to Hear VA SDVOSB Status Cases

-The argument on appeal was that the SBA failed to investigate whether the awardee was controlled by a service disabled veteran under 13 CFR 125.10.
-The problem here was that the appellant’s lawyer was not aware that VA rules now gives the Executive Director of VA’s OSDBU the authority and jurisdiction to decide any status protest regarding a VA SDVOSB set aside.
+The argument on appeal before the SBA Office of Hearings and Appeals was that the SBA failed to investigate whether the awardee was controlled by a service-disabled veteran under 13 CFR 125.10.
+The problem here was that the appellant’s lawyer was not aware that VA rules now give the Executive Director of VA’s OSDBU the authority and jurisdiction to decide any status protest regarding a VA SDVOSB set aside.
 See 48 CFR 819.307.

 - The key is to see whether the procurement is one that the VA has set aside.